 Think GLP-1 medications on social feeds versus MC4R agonism in a genetics clinic.
 GLP‑1 receptor agonists cue satiety through nutrient sensing and gastric emptying and are effective in common obesity.
 Setmelanotide targets MC4R, a downstream node of the leptin–POMC axis, and shines when that node is the blocked switch.

-Afamelanotide acts mainly at MC1R for photoprotection; bremelanotide touches MC3R/MC4R for sexual desire disorders.
+Afamelanotide acts mainly at MC1R for photoprotection; bremelanotide acts on MC3R/MC4R for sexual desire disorders.
 Setmelanotide is optimized for appetite control and energy expenditure, not skin tanning or libido.

 Legal and Access